diegoquezadac/feature_engine/README.md

 )
 ```

-The offline Parquet file is created lazily on the first flush.
-Records are buffered in memory (up to 500 at a time) and written in batches.
-Call `fs.flush()` to force-write any pending records immediately.
+The offline Parquet file is created lazily on the first write.
+In streaming mode, records are buffered in memory (up to 500 at a time) and written in batches; call `fs.flush()` to force-write any pending records.
+In experimental mode, all records are written in a single batch at the end of `run()`.